LTUC/amman-dotnet-401d2/Projects/MidtermPart2.md

 At the end of the pitch, you should have formed a short list of favorites.

-## Submitting your work
-**Only one person needs to submit this assignment for the group to receive credit** As a group, agree on 2 top ideas.
-In a doc, or in the text area below outline The following for each idea.
-The instructional staff will then approve one of your two ideas.
-Please have your top choice listed first, and second choice listed last.
+### Create your Pitch

+Once your team had decided on 2 favorites, prepare your pitches for submission.

+**Each pitch should contain the following information**:

 <u>Name of Project</u>
 1. What problem or pain point does it solve?
    a.
 Keep it high level without going into too much detail.
+(1-2 sentences is enough)
 2. Front End Web App Purpose
 3. API Purpose
 4. 3rd party api integration? if so, what?
-5. Minimum MVP definition
+5. Minimum MVP definition.
+	- What is the **minimum** required for you to present on your demo day?

+## Submitting your work
+**Only one person needs to submit this assignment for the group to receive credit**, please include all names of group members in your pitch document.
+As a group, agree on 2 top ideas.
+In a doc, or in the text area submit your top two pitches.
+The instructional staff will then approve one of your two ideas.
+Please have your top choice listed first, and second choice listed last.